RubixML/ML/docs/datasets/api.md

 // Sample a random subset according to a user-defined weight distribution
 $subset = $dataset->randomWeightedSubsetWithReplacement(200, $weights);

-// Sample a random subset using a column as sample weights
+// Sample a random subset using the values of a column as sample weights
 $subset = $dataset->randomWeightedSubsetWithReplacement(200, $dataset->column(1));
 ```